How to create a PPC report for clients? (Tips and Free Templates)

 Create a PPC report using Google Sheets

 Build auto-refreshing PPC campaign reports in Google Sheets without manual exports or switching dashboards.
-To make PPC reporting simple and actionable, follow this workflow:
+Here's how:

-Step 2: Next, launch the Two Minute Reports add-on from the sidebar.
-You’ll be prompted to select your ad account.
-Click the Microsoft Ads dropdown and select “Create a new Connection” to connect your PPC (Bing Ads) account in Google Sheets.
+Step 2: Click the Microsoft Ads dropdown and select “Create a new Connection” to connect your PPC (Bing Ads) account in Google Sheets.

 Step 3: Once you’ve connected your ad accounts, you can start running queries and visualize actionable PPC reporting insights within minutes.

-Finally, you can automate the PPC reports on your clients’ preferred schedule – daily, weekly or monthly.
-This ensures your clients receive timely updates, building transparency while keeping campaigns optimized in real time.
+Finally, you can automate the PPC reports on your client’s custom refresh schedule – daily, weekly or monthly.
+This ensures your clients receive timely updates, building transparency while keeping campaigns optimized with the latest data.

 Create a PPC report using Looker Studio

-Step 1: Select your desired PPC Looker Studio template that matches your client’s campaign goals, KPIs and then click Use Template.
+Step 1: Select your desired PPC Looker Studio template that matches your client’s campaign goals and click Get Template for Free.

 Step 2: Click “Use My Own Data” and link your PPC (Google Ads, Bing Ads, Meta, etc) ads account.